ParadoxalCorp/FelixBot/usage.md

 Pardon the ugly schema, but figured it would be boring to only read text.
 This image though, regardless of being ugly or not, accurately represent the inheritance and priority pyramid.

-The `effective permissions` group is the result of the inheritance and priority rules applied on the lower permissions groups, it decide what commands can a user use and what commands they cannot.
+The `effective permissions` group is the result of the inheritance and priority rules applied on the lower permissions groups, it decides what commands a user can use and what commands they cannot use.
 The `default permissions` is the permissions group set by default globally on the bot.

 Each permissions group will inherit the permissions of the lower groups, then apply their permissions over it (the priority rule).
 To illustrate that, we will take the following example: